MiguelRodo/projrsimple/README.md

 ## Citation

-To cite `projrsimple` in publications use:
+To cite `projrsimple` in publications, use:

 > **Miguel Rodo** (2024). *projrsimple: Initialise and run a simple
 > project workflow.* Version 1.0.0.
 Available at: